 6. Remove any tree branches near your home or shed that can allow climbing critters (like squirrels and raccoons) to access your roof.

 8. You should also periodically check the entire exterior of your home for holes or other damage that may turn into entry points for unwanted critters.
-Since many can squeeze into incredibly small spaces, it’s important to fix the damage as soon as possible after discovery.
+Since many can squeeze into incredibly small spaces, fixing the damage immediately after discovery is important.

-9. Small critters have also been known to nest in cars and chew car wiring or plastic parts.
-Keep your vehicles in a secured garage or check often when not in use for long periods of time (like during the winter months).
+9. Small critters nest in cars and chew car wiring or plastic parts.
+Keep your vehicles in a secured garage or often check when not used for long periods (like during the winter).

-Mississauga is home to a wide variety of birds, mammals, and rodents that have learned to adapt to city life.
-But in their pursuit of food or shelter, they may decide to make a part of your property their new home.
+Mississauga is home to various birds, mammals, and rodents that have learned to adapt to city life.
+But in their pursuit of food or shelter, they may make part of your property their new home.
 Save time and money by allowing experts that understand your specific situation to help you remove these animals humanely and for good.
-With a trained wildlife control agent on your side, you’ll enjoy responsible, reliable and professional handling of the squirrels, raccoons, bats, or other creatures on your property.
+With a trained wildlife control agent, you’ll enjoy responsible, reliable and professional handling of the squirrels, raccoons, bats, or other creatures on your property.
 And by practicing smart wildlife prevention strategies, you can also ensure that you’re protected from future infestations.

-- Raccoon Removal Mississauga – If you want to discourage raccoons & squirrels from choosing your attic to live in, minimize the availability of food and shelter around your property.
-Raccoons love to forage in garbage cans and pet dishes that are left outside.
-If possible, keep garbage cans in the garage and secure the lids to the garbage cans so that they cannot be opened easily.
-Open composter are like an open invitation for raccoons, so make sure that you only use one that is enclosed
+- Raccoon Removal Mississauga – If you want to discourage raccoons & squirrels from choosing your attic to nest in, minimize the availability of food and shelter around your property.
+Raccoons love to forage in garbage cans and pet dishes left outside.
+If possible, keep garbage cans in the garage and secure the lids to the garbage cans so they cannot be opened easily.
+Open composters are like an open invitation for raccoons, so ensure you only use one enclosed.

 - Affordable Squirrel, Skunk & Raccoon Removal Brampton.
 Skunks, Squirrels and raccoons have adapted well to life in urban areas, and Mississauga, Brampton and Thornhill are no exception.